dl-tokenf/contracts/README.md

 > [!TIP]
 > Check out the `examples` directory to learn how to bring your RWA on-chain!

-There is an abundant [documentation]() available for the framework.
+There is an abundant [whitepaper](https://docs.google.com/document/d/1emJep8kqYRofAnU1W7Q8PCbRGhUytqVy3WCwD78SF2Y/edit?usp=sharing) available for the framework.
 If you are planning to build with TokenF, do check it out!

 ## Contribution